 Before making any major updates it is important to make backups just in case (see backup options below).

-If updating from 4.x and later: Select Update All Installed Packages
+Update All Installed Packages

 - Basic Install: This is intended as a first install and is not required if using a pre-built image. eg When installing RetroPie on top of an existing OS.

 - Update: This will update the RetroPie-Setup script and all installed packages.

 - Manage Packages: This will allow you to install and update individual emulators, ports, controller drivers (like the ps3 or xboxdrv) other optional packages.

 - Configuration / Tools: Configuration and tools including BlueTooth and WiFi setup, splashscreens and theme.
 You can also access any packages that have additional configuration here.

 - Update RetroPie-Setup Script: Updates the RetroPie-Setup script to the latest version.